Jackett/Jackett/CONTRIBUTING.md

 So, you've decided you want to help make Jackett a better program for everyone.
 Not everyone chooses to help, so we thank you for your decision.
 In order to help us make the most of your contribution please take the time to read these contributing guidelines.
 These are just guidelines, not hard rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Use your best judgement, and feel free to propose changes to this document in a pull request.

 ## Ways you can help